nrb2002/byui-cse340-starter/README.md

 The controller, then tells Express and EJS to send the index.ejs file back to the client, and send the nav string and title name-value pair along with it.
 These items will be used in the head.ejs and navigation.ejs partials.

 The server builds the finished home page and sends it to the browser.

+# How to create the relational database in pgAdmin and establish the connection to the render.com remote server.

+# On render.com side

+1. Open your render.com dashboard.
+2. Click on the existing PostgreSQL project.
+3. Click on the "+" sign and select "Create new service".
+4. Select "New PostgreSQL".
+5. Fill out the form accordingly.
+6. Click on "Create Database".

+# On pgAdmin side

+7. Right-click on "Database > Create > Database".
+8. In the "General" tab, copy and paste the database name from render.com, and then save.
+9. Turn SSL option to "require".
+10. Execute SQL queries to create and populate tables.